peterkappelt/Tradfri-FHEM/README.md

 * You can now run commands:
    `set Bulb1 on` will turn the lamp on
    `set Bulb1 off` will turn the lamp off
    `set Bulb1 dimvalue x` will set the lamp's brightness, where x is between 0 and 254

 ## What to do, if my FHEM isn't responding anymore?
 Sorry, the module isn't really stable yet.
 Probably, the process coap-client has an issue.
 You can find out the process id on the command line: `ps -aux | grep coap-client`.
 Once you got the process id, you can kill it `sudo kill process-id`

-I'd appreciate a short crash report.
+I'd appreciate a short crash report, with the relevant part of the FHEM log file and the output of `ps -aux | grep coap-client` (before killing this process)

 ## Credits
 I'd like to thank the guys from the home-assistant.io community, they already did some reverse-engineering of the protocol, which helped me implementing the protocol.